HBS-Urosystem/urosystem.kit2/cms/pages/shop.en.md

 id: shop
 fallback: ""
 published: true
-title: UroDapter® new to you?
-Order a sample package today!
+title: Urosystem – Buy the UroDapter® from our Shop
-keywords: Urosystem, UroDapter, UroStill, sample package, urological adapter, Urosystem shop, webshop, Amazon
+keywords: Urosystem, UroDapter, catheter replacement, painless instillation, urological adapter, syringe adapter, buy, webshop, Amazon
-description: Packages of 5 pcs/10 pcs of UroDapter® can be purchased in our webshop or visiting our Amazon page.
+description: The UroDapter can be purchased here.
+If you are from the US or Canada, visit our Amazon page.
 menutitle: Shop
 hero: shop/hero
 blocks: